 - The Food Bank of Western MA can help you enroll in SNAP.
 The fastest way to apply is by phone.
 Call 413-247-9738 and ask for a SNAP representative, or visit Getting Food Stamps for information and an application.

-The UMass Dining Meal Plan Office can review your meal plan options with you and make recommendations.
+UMass Dining Service offers food security initiatives for students facing food insecurity and the UMass Dining Meal Plan Office can review your meal plan options and make recommendations.

 UMass employees and graduate students are eligible for YCMP2 campus meal plan.
 Meal swipes can be used in all campus dining halls and retail establishments.
 The plan costs about 20% less than paying cash and never expires.